 Informatiebrief huisgenoten - Engels

-You are receiving this letter because you live with someone who has coronavirus (COVID-19).
-This letter contains important information; read it thoroughly.
+We are sending you this letter because you live with someone who has coronavirus.

-Rules in the event someone you live with has coronavirus
+Rules in the event you live with someone with coronavirus

 Stay at home and do not receive any visitors